 Shaping and The Final Rise

-- Turn the dough out onto a lightly floured surface or dough mat, and cut it in half.
+- Turn the dough out onto a lightly floured surface or dough mat, and cut it exactly in half.
 I use a kitchen scale to make sure this is exact.
 You want the two loaves to be as close to the same size as possible.

 - Fold the right side of the dough a little past center.
 Fold the left side of the dough over a little past center.
 Pinch the seam created from the folding to secure it.